 YES.
 If you had several periods of prior contributory service, only the most recent one can be restored.
 You must restore the entire period of service open to restoration.

-Completing the PENS.C/1 form does not mean that you are committing yourself to pay.
+Submitting a request (through the form or MSS) does not mean that you are committing yourself to pay.
 Upon receipt of your Notice of Election to restore, your application will be reviewed and if you meet the eligibility requirements, the Pension Fund will calculate the amount that you will have to pay back in order to add your prior contributory service to your present participation.

 You will then be informed in writing by the Pension Fund or by the Secretary of your local Staff Pension Committee of the amount due by you and the methods of payment available to you.
 If, upon review, the Pension Fund deems you ineligible to restore, you will receive a written notiﬁcation to this effect.